 - See also “Hypertensive crisis.”

-Cardiovascular system
+Cardiovascular system (hypertensive vascular disease)

 Hypertensive nephrosclerosis: a renal vascular injury secondary to long-standing arterial hypertension

-- Typical findings
+- Clinical findings

 - Chronic kidney disease

-Hypertensive retinopathy: arteriosclerotic and hypertension-related changes of the retinal vessels
+- Arteriosclerotic and hypertension-related changes of the retinal vessels

-- Cotton-wool spots
+- Cotton wool spots

 - Retinal hemorrhages (i.e., flame-shaped hemorrhages)